adventuresin9/NetworkRecipes/README.md

 This will setup ether1 (#l1) as the inside port to be used as the gateway.
 The inside network is using 198.168.2.0, and the gateway port will be set to 192.168.2.1.
 The outside interface will be ether2 (#l2), and will use DHCP to be configured by the outside network.
 Each interface will use it's own IP stack (#I1 and #I2).

-In this setup, the configuration is done in a script called *mknat* and will be called bby /cfg/gate/cpustart.
+In this setup, the configuration is done in a script called *mknat* and will be called by /cfg/gate/cpustart.

 /cfg/gate/mknat